MudHolland/SSG-portfolio/readme.md

 ## Deployment

 The site is automatically deployed through GitHub Actions:
-1. Push changes to main branch
+1. Push changes to the `dev` branch.
-2. GitHub Actions builds the site
+2. GitHub Actions builds the site and pushes the built site to the `main` branch.
-3. Deploys directly to hosting party
+3. Hosting party is configured to deploy files in the `main` branch directly to public_html.
-4. Live site updates within seconds
+4. Live site updates within seconds.

+## GitHub Setup

+### Branches
+- **dev**: Development branch where changes are initially pushed.
+- **main**: Production branch where the built site is pushed by GitHub Actions.

+### Workflow
+1. **Code**: Make changes and commit to the `dev` branch.
+2. **Push to Dev**: Push changes to the `dev` branch.
+3. **Auto Workflow to Main**: GitHub Actions automatically builds the site and pushes the built site to the `main` branch.
+4. **Deploy to Hosting**: Hosting party is configured to deploy files in the `main` branch directly to public_html.

+### GitHub Actions Configuration
+The GitHub Actions workflow is defined in `.github/workflows/deploy.yml`

 ## Todo List

+### Technical
+- [x] Add video player
+- [x] Add iframe player
+- [x] Create dev and main channel
+- [x] Create workflow to push _site from dev to main
+- [x] Configure hosting party to push main channel to public_html
+- [x] Implement lazy loading
+- [x] Add previous / next article below article
+- [-] Add related project articles for project articles

 ### Content
+- [x] Check article pages for data and layout
 - [ ] Check article pages for easier reading
 - [x] Update project thumbnails
+- [x] Write about current projects
 - [ ] Add dark mode support
-- [x] Write about current projects

-### Technical
-- [ ] Implement lazy loading
-- [x] Add video player
-- [x] Add iframe player
-- [ ] Add previous / next article below article
-- [ ] Add related project articles for project articles

 ### Design
 - [ ] Refine responsive design